Humberto Gatica

-Humberto Gatica is a Chilean and American recording engineer, mixing engineer and record producer, best known for his work with Celine Dion, Chicago, Michael Jackson, Barbra Streisand, Andrea Bocelli, Josh Groban, Cher and Michael Bublé.
+Humberto Hernán Gatica Órdenes is a Chilean and American recording engineer, mixing engineer and record producer, best known for his work with Celine Dion, Chicago, Michael Jackson, Barbra Streisand, Andrea Bocelli, Josh Groban, Cher and Michael Bublé.
 Gatica's international collaborations include producing artists singing in over six languages.

 Gatica's career is highlighted by humanitarian projects including We Are the World, We Are The World 25 for Haiti, Hands Across America and Voces Unidas Por Chile.
 He has received 17 Grammy Awards and 24 nominations.

 Early life and career

-Gatica was born in Rancagua, Chile in a musical family.
+Humberto Hernán Gatica Órdenes was born in Rancagua, Chile in a musical family.
 His grandparents owned a bar in Rancagua where they played the piano and the harp.
 His uncles Arturo, Orlando, María and Lucho Gatica were singers.
 Lucho Gatica is widely known in Latin America as the “King of Bolero”.

 At age 9, Gatica's father died of an illness and his mother had to travel to the United States to look for employment.
 He moved in with his grandmother.
 Passionate about music, he taught himself to play the guitar at age 13.
 He describes that he particularly liked how the bathroom at his grandmother's house resonated when he played the guitar.

 At age 16, after the death of his grandmother, Gatica decided to leave Chile.
 His Aunt Yolanda gave him the equivalent of 20 dollars.
 He gathered enough money to fly to Mexico City and then took a bus to Los Angeles.
 He reunited with his mother and younger brother and started working at a warehouse during the day and in a parking lot at night.

 Four years later, in 1972, while Lucho Gatica was in Los Angeles, he called his nephew Humberto asking him to meet at the Beverly Hilton Hotel.
 Lucho Gatica asked Humberto to take him to MGM Recording Studio.
 Two months later, Humberto was invited to a recording session with Sammy Davis Jr., an artist he used to listen to with his grandmother in Rancagua.
 Gatica describes this experience:

 “From that moment on I was completely in love with the whole world of recording.
 The studio manager allowed me to become an intern and I did everything from cleaning to changing lightbulbs”.